pokryfka/aws-xray-sdk-swift/README.md

 recorder.shutdown()
 ```

-flush it and wait to have all segments sent:
+You can flush it before `shutdown`:

 ```swift
 recorder.wait()